 Answers to some often asked questions about recognition of international OHS qualifications

-The Australian OHS Education Accreditation Board conducts assessment of international qualifications submitted as part of application for certification made to the Safety Institute of Australia.
+The Australian OHS Education Accreditation Board conducts assessment of international qualifications submitted as part of application for certification made to the Australian Institute of Health & Safety.
 Some of the questions and the answers below relate to recognition of qualifications for the purpose of professional certification.
-See https://sia.org.au/certification for information on certification.
+See https://aihs.org.au/certification for information on certification.